v2.0.9New: annotations, bookmarks, message votes, ChatGPT export import, safer transfer restore, compressed raw archive.

 Security architecture

-BIP-3924-word recovery phrase plus one-time recovery codes for local recovery.
+BIP-3924-word recovery phrase for local recovery.

-vault boundarylocal only
+memory archive boundarylocal only

 raw-firstOriginal source lines are stamped with SHA-256 and encrypted before extraction builds searchable views.